|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Therefore, REM deprivation from night terrors can result in the body’s inability to regulate it’s temperature.
 Clearly, this can make clients susceptible to a number of health problems.
 Think of the client you are treating who is suffering from night terrors.
 What complications can you link to the night terrors?
 Would it be helpful to play this track for client education?

-On this track we have discussed type ‘B’ night terrors.
+In this section,we have discussed type ‘B’ night terrors.
 Three factors involved with type ‘B’ night terrors that we have examined on this track were extreme trauma, complications resulting from type ‘B’ night terrors, and personality characteristics.

-On the next track we will discuss a six step psychotherapeutic approach to treating type B night terrors.
+In the next section, we will discuss a six step psychotherapeutic approach to treating type B night terrors.
 The six steps I used with Jerry were following sleep guidelines, validating trauma and evaluating family ties, exploring present circumstances, addressing resultant health problems, allowing solitude, and implementing the steps simultaneously.

 Others who bought this Sleep Disorders Course